 “Now I’m in a full-time job and on my way to understanding New Zealand’s society and culture, as well as building the right experience for my new Kiwi career.
 I’ve just done a leadership course with my current employer and will start managing my own team soon.

 “The Work Connect programme is a win-win and I recommend it if you’re new to the country so you can apply and find out what your weaknesses are in the Kiwi job market.
 You’re not alone and you’ll make many new friends who are in the same situation as yourself,” Bassant says.

 Work Connect programme helps skilled migrants with the New Zealand job market

 Work Connect senior advisor, Navazesh Smith, says the Work Connect programme has helped more than 300 participants find work since launching in 2016.

-“Practical tips and advice from expert career consultants are what clients can expect from the programme, such as understanding that you may be competing with others who could have more experience, and how to make yourself stand out from the crowd.
+“Practical tips from expert career consultants are what clients can expect from the programme, such as understanding that you may be competing with others who could have more experience, and how to make yourself stand out from the crowd.